Croissanton/TurnQuest/Documentation/Contractual Project Documents/documentation.md

 	- Used to partially implement methods provided by the Screen interface form the libgdx.
 - MainMenuScreen
 	- Displays the screen which is the first screen to see in the game.
-	- Contains options of quitting the game or logging in.
+	- Contains options of quitting the game or logging in.trail
 - GameScreen
 	- The main screen with game options to choose.
-	- From this screen it's possible to navigate to the MapScreen, InventoryScreen, ShopScreen or opening PreferencesDialog
+	- From this screen it's possible to navigate to the MapScreen, InventoryScreen, ShopScreen or opening PreferencesDialog.
 - ShopScreen
 	- Shows items available to buy or sell in the shop.
 	- Implements functionality of buying or selling items.